Support road.cc

 Use this box to explain your overall score

 Overall, this is an excellent bike computer.
 The screen looks great, there's lots of customisation, and the battery life is good enough for almost everyone.
-This all comes at a high price, but if you can afford it, it's worth it.
+This all comes at a high price, though, which makes it very good overall.
+If you can afford it, it's worth it.

 About the tester